rmsk2/mobilenotifier/readme.md

 messages but these seem to have somewhat arbitrary limits on the number of messages which can be sent and all looked a bit dodgy.
 Signal has an API which was reverse engineered from the Android app but that also falls in the dodgy category in my book.
 Telegram has an API but I don't like Telegram.
 There are dedicated SMS Gateway providers but for my expected volume of messages I did not want to embarass myself when talking to them.

+# Local SMS sender

+As an alternative to sending messages via IFTTT you can use a local SMS sender which is implemented as a simple REST service which routes message requests to a Wavecom Q2303A GSM modem.
+The source code of this service will be published soon.
+You have to set the following environment varibles in order to use this feature:

+- `MN_LOCAL_SENDER_URL` has contain the URL of the local SMS sender
+- `MN_LOCAL_SENDER_TOKEN` has to contain a JWT accepted by the local SMS sender
+- `MN_ADDITIONAL_ROOTS` points to a file which contains additional root certificates to use for the TLS connection to the local SMS sender.
+You will need to make use of this if you use a private TLS CA

 # Some remarks